One of the great delights of working with a large animal is that you can get cuts off it you cannot with a smaller one.

 I hear the tenderloin partisans hollering.
 Yeah, I like tenderloin, too.
 But remember, there is a saying among chefs that the filet mignon, the tenderloin of a cow, is the Paris Hilton of steaks: Everyone wants it… but no one knows why.

-Flat iron steaks have many names.
+Flat iron steak has many names.
 In Britain it is called the butler’s steak, the paleron on France, the oyster steak in Australia.
 According to the beef mavens, it is indeed almost as tender as the Paris Hilton tenderloin, but with way more flavor — again, because it comes from a hard-working muscle.

 You can’t really cut a flat iron steak from a deer or lamb because they are just too small, with rare exceptions.
 You need an animal at least 400 pounds, in my opinion, to make it worth your effort.
 So cattle, caribou, elk and moose are what you are looking for.